Wrongful conviction of Alan Hall

 Alan Hall was convicted for the murder of Arthur Easton in 1985.
-His conviction, which was later overturned, has been described as New Zealand's worst miscarriages of justice.
+His conviction, which was later overturned, has been described as one of New Zealand's worst miscarriages of justice.
 In August 2023, the Government agreed to pay him $5 million in compensation, the largest nominal payout for wrongful conviction in New Zealand history.

 Easton and his two teenage sons were attacked in their home by an intruder with a Swiss bayonet.
 All three were stabbed during the incident and Arthur Easton bled to death shortly thereafter.
 The intruder was described by Easton's sons and other witnesses as Māori, 6 ft tall and strong.
 When police spoke to Hall during their investigation he admitted he used to own a bayonet.
 Police then interrogated him without a lawyer.
 Hall's autism disorder was undiagnosed at the time.
 Under pressure from the police, he gave conflicting information about what had happened to his bayonet.

 There was no evidence linking Alan Hall to the scene of the crime.
 At the trial the police suppressed testimony from Easton's children that the intruder was Māori and failed to call a witness who said he saw a Māori man running away from the house.
 The police altered the written statement from this witness leaving out the reported ethnicity from the statement, while adding other erroneous incriminating information about Alan Hall into the statement.
 Police failed to disclose to the defence information about another suspect.

 Aged 23, Hall was found guilty and given a life sentence.
 He was released on parole after nine years, but was recalled in 2012 after breaching one of his parole conditions.
 He was released again in March 2022.
 He spent 19 years in prison overall.
 The Supreme Court of New Zealand acknowledged a substantial miscarriage of justice had occurred and overturned his conviction on 8 June 2022.
 In 2024, two police officers and a prosecutor were charged with perverting the course of justice, and a reward of $100,000 was offered for information leading to the conviction of the real murderer.